 Just be sure to watch your pockets as thieves prefer to operate amongst the large crowds of tourists.

-5. Party with the Jetset Crowd in Punta del Este
+5. Party in Punta del Este

 Luckily, there are a few hostels in Punta Del Este, where you can still grab a dorm bed for a relatively cheap $20 – $30 per night.